hectorgimenez/koolo/README.md

 not aware of any ban for using it.
 I'm not responsible for any ban or any other consequence that may arise from it.

 ## Features
-- Blizzard Sorceress, Nova Sorceress,FoH, Berserk Barbarian Hork(travincal), mosaic are currently supported.
+- Blizzard Sorceress, Nova Sorceress,FoH, Berserk Barbarian Hork (Travincal), Mosaic are currently supported.
 Hammerdin, Javazon and Winddruid are WIP
-- Supported runs: Countess, Andariel, Ancient Tunnels, Summoner, Mephisto, Council, Eldritch-Shenk,Endugu, Pindleskin, Nihlathak, Tristram, Lower Kurast, Stony Tomb, The Pit, Arachnid Lair, Baal, Tal Rasha Tombs, Diablo, Cows
+- Supported runs: Countess, Andariel, Ancient Tunnels, Summoner, Mephisto, Council, Eldritch-Shenk, Endugu, Pindleskin, Nihlathak, Tristram, Lower Kurast, Stony Tomb, The Pit, Arachnid Lair, Baal, Duriel, Tal Rasha Tombs, Diablo, Cows, Treshsocket
 - Multi window support (run multiple bots at the same time)
 - Bot integration for Discord and Telegram
 - "Companion mode" one leader bot will be creating games and the rest of the bots will join the game... (not working currently)